HunterSolarious/mobius_dockeryadang/README.md

  DB

-    image: mysql:latest    # Import the mysql docker image stored in the Docker-Hub.
+    image: mysql:8.0    # dont use the latest as to avoid complications (new version have different variables).
     environment:        # This is the mysql environment variable setting.
       MYSQL_ALLOW_EMPTY_PASSWORD: "yes"
       MYSQL_ROOT_PASSWORD: "dksdlfduq2"